 In 2009, the U.S. Department of Health and Human Services (HHS) announced that it would adopt the International Statistical Classification of Diseases and Related Health Problems, 10th revision (ICD-10) as the new code set for reporting morbidities.
-The National Center for Health Statistics (NCHS), the Federal agency responsible for use of ICD-10 in the U.S., has developed a clinical modification of the classification for morbidity purposes.
+The National Center for Health Statistics, the Federal agency responsible for use of ICD-10 in the U.S., has developed a clinical modification of the classification for morbidity purposes.

-Once CMS sets a new deadline, all covered entities will be required to implement the new ICD-10 code set, which is composed of two parts:
+Starting Oct.
+1, 2015, all covered entities will be required to implement the new ICD-10 code set, which is composed of two parts:

 - ICD-10 Clinical Modification (ICD-10-CM): For use in all settings (Diagnosis Coding)

 - ICD-10 Procedural Code Set (ICD-10-PCS): For inpatient procedures (used by hospitals only)